INTERNATIONAL CITY NETWORKS DIRECTORY

 Cities Alliance is a global partnership fighting urban poverty and promoting the role of cities.
 To manage its activities, the Cities Alliance operates a multi-donor fund of which the United Nations Office for Project Services (UNOPS) is host and Trustee.

-The Covenant of Mayors for Climate and Energy is an initiative funded by the European Commission.
-The Covenant of Mayors is the world’s largest movement for local climate and energy actions.
+The Covenant of Mayors for Climate and Energy-Europe is an initiative funded by the European Commission.
+The Covenant of Mayors is the world’s largest movement for local action on climate and energy.
 In Europe, over 10,000 cities and towns have joined forces to secure a better future for their citizens.

 Energy Cities is an association that provides a political platform for major European cities.
 We network the local governments of 145 of Europe’s largest cities and more than 45 partner cities that between them govern some 130 million citizens in 39 countries.